 Textbook(s): None required - recommended Manes, M. (2017) Mathematics for Elementary Teachers.
-CC BY-SA 4.0
+CC BY-SA 4.0 in the learning; hence there are expectations that come with the choice you made to take this course.

 Technology tools required: Internet access which is regular and dependable.
 Internet browser (Firefox or Google Chrome preference), Office 365, Adobe Acrobat Reading, Adobe Flash Player, ability to record audio and/or video, additional free web-based software.